chriscarty00/edge-developer.de-DE/microsoft-edge/devtools-guide-chromium/javascript/reference.md

 ## <a name="ignore-a-script-or-pattern-of-scripts"></a><span data-ttu-id="89352-225">Ignorieren eines Skripts oder Skriptmusters</span><span class="sxs-lookup"><span data-stu-id="89352-225">Ignore a script or pattern of scripts</span></span>

-<span data-ttu-id="89352-226">Markieren Sie ein Skript als Bibliothekscode, wenn Sie dieses Skript beim Debuggen ignorieren möchten.</span><span class="sxs-lookup"><span data-stu-id="89352-226">Mark a script as Library code when you want to ignore that script while debugging.</span></span>  <span data-ttu-id="89352-227">Wenn sie als Bibliothekscode markiert sind, \*\*\*\* wird ein Skript im Bereich Aufrufliste verdeckt, und Sie treten niemals in die Funktionen des Skripts ein, wenn Sie den Code durchschritten.</span><span class="sxs-lookup"><span data-stu-id="89352-227">When marked as Library code, a script is obscured in the **Call Stack** pane, and you never step into the functions of the script when you step through your code.</span></span>
+<span data-ttu-id="89352-226">Markieren Sie ein Skript als Bibliothekscode, wenn Sie dieses Skript beim Debuggen ignorieren möchten.</span><span class="sxs-lookup"><span data-stu-id="89352-226">Mark a script as Library code when you want to ignore that script while debugging.</span></span>  <span data-ttu-id="89352-227">Wenn sie als Bibliothekscode markiert sind,wird ein Skript im Bereich Aufrufliste verdeckt, und Sie treten niemals in die Funktionen des Skripts ein, wenn Sie den Code durchschritten.</span><span class="sxs-lookup"><span data-stu-id="89352-227">When marked as Library code, a script is obscured in the **Call Stack** pane, and you never step into the functions of the script when you step through your code.</span></span>

 <span data-ttu-id="89352-228">Im folgenden Codeausschnitt wird in zeile beispielsweise verwendet , bei dem es sich um eine `A` `lib` Drittanbieterbibliothek handelt.</span><span class="sxs-lookup"><span data-stu-id="89352-228">For example, in the following code snippet, line `A` uses `lib`, which is a third-party library.</span></span>  <span data-ttu-id="89352-229">Wenn Sie sicher sind, dass das Problem, das Sie debuggen, nicht mit dieser Drittanbieterbibliothek in Zusammenhang steht, ist es sinnvoll, das Skript als **Bibliothekscode zu kennzeichnen.**</span><span class="sxs-lookup"><span data-stu-id="89352-229">If you are confident that the problem you are debugging is not related to that third-party library, then it makes sense to mark the script as **Library code**.</span></span>